 The Imp and North Carter Mountain are in Pinkham Notch across from Mt Washington and the Great Gulf.
-The Imp, or Imp Face as it’s also called, is a picturesque cliff and view-point overlooking the Presidential Range.
+The Imp, or Imp Face as it’s also called, is a picturesque cliff and viewpoint overlooking the Presidential Range.
 North Carter is a 4000 footer, but not one listed on the AMC 4000 footer list.
 It has views of Mt Lethe (another 4000 footer not on the AMC list) and the Baldfaces in Evans Notch.
-The Imp Trail forms a loop, so you can hike up the north end and down the south end (the ends are separated by a short 0.3 mile walk along Rt 16, which just takes a few minutes to walk.)
-The North Carter Trail starts near the half way point of the Imp Trail and is a less travelled route up to the Carter Moriah Ridgeline and the Appalachian Trail which runs along it.
+The Imp Trail forms a loop, so you can hike up the north end and down the south end (the ends are separated by a short 0.3-mile walk along Rt 16, which just takes a few minutes to walk.)
+The North Carter Trail starts near the halfway point of the Imp Trail and is a less traveled route up to the Carter Moriah Ridgeline and the Appalachian Trail which runs along it.

 Hiking the Imp and North Carter Trail is usually considered an intermediate group hike or snowshoe (8.7 miles w/3300′ of elevation gain), but the early winter conditions we’ve experienced this autumn, made it a much more difficult excursion.
 There is a lot of snow in the Whites already, about 2-3 months ahead of its normal schedule.
 I don’t think I’ve every seen this much snow in November and December in the 10 years I’ve been hiking in the Whites.

 Here’s a map of our route.
 This is a georeferenced PDF created using Caltopo.
 You can navigate with it using an app like Avenza (directions here) or just print it out.Imp Face and North Carter Mountain